alfariesh/cemara/README.md

-# Untitled UI starter kit for Next.js
+# Untitled UI starter kit for Next.js for Cemara

 This is an official Untitled UI starter kit for Next.js.
 Kickstart your Untitled UI project with Next.js in seconds.